Maryville-SWDV-610-Spring2020-4W/week-1-reinforcement-and-punishment-mcraft3/README.md

 Fri 3/13 uploaded admin cleanup and a minor update to string formatting for punishment.py.

 Sat 3/14 uploaded final is_multiple.py and punishment.py that includes minor comment addition for the else break for is.multiple.py.

+Sun 3/15 last update are th files in branch final-submission-update-with-files.
+I commented out 2 uses of continue (on the excepts) that were not needed.
+I retained use of a continue statement on the zero division handling and updated the print statement on the zero division handling.
+Although the previous version ran correct, this is a cleaner and more accurate use of when and where to use continue.